 If yes to Q5, there are two possible solutions:

-introduce a second codepoint in the Onboarding Support IE i.e. (true, , (option 1)
+introduce a second codepoint in the Onboarding Support IE i.e. (true, false), (option 1)

 or update the specification text in 8.7.3.2 to clarify an “overwrite” action by the gNB for all the IEs contained in the PLMN Support Item IE of the AMF Configuration Update procedure ? (option 2)